 Unlike Cursor or Lovable, Claude Code doesn’t have a visual interface.
 It works in your terminal, runs commands, reads and writes files, and maintains awareness across your whole project.
 This gives it more autonomy: it can make a coherent sequence of related changes across multiple files without you managing each step manually.

 For complex builds: multi-service applications, codebases with established patterns, agentic workflows that touch many files, Claude Code’s context retention and multi-step execution outperform most alternatives.
+It is especially useful when one business change has to touch database schema, API behavior, UI state, tests, and deployment scripts in sequence.
 For a deeper look at how this works in practice, see How to Build an App with Claude Code.

 Best for: Technical founders and developers building complex products, managing large codebases, or wanting agentic multi-step execution with minimal hand-holding.